jamesbowman/forth-ans/README.md

 forth-ans
 =========

+This is a collection of new tests for the [ANS Forth Test Programs](http://soton.mpeforth.com/flag/anstests/).

+The new CORE EXT tests are in `coreext-fills.fth`.
 `anstests` is a pristine snapshot of anstests0.9

 To run the new tests from the command line under `gforth`, do: